-"In my opinion, elopements are the best decision, especially at corona time.
+"In my opinion, elopements are the best decision, especially during uncertain times.
 All that counts is the love of two people and can be celebrated very intimately in a very small circle of the family."

 Go to a National Park

-There's something bohemian chic like the otherworldly terrain of Joshua Tree National Park.
-With glaring sunbeams and the dryness of the desert that holds a bit of magic, this couple's elopement is proof of this fact.
+There's something oh so bohemian chic in the otherworldly terrain of Joshua Tree National Park.
+With ethereal sunbeams and the dryness of the desert that holds a bit of magic, this couple's elopement is proof of the locale's natural splendor.

 Walk in the Wilderness

-When COVID-19 made healthcare workers Devin and Cody give up their original wedding plans, they decided they didn't want to put their marriage on pause and planned a spontaneous elopement in the Catskills instead.
+When the pandemic forced health care workers Devin and Cody to give up their original wedding plans, they decided they didn't want to put their marriage on pause and planned a spontaneous elopement in the Catskills instead.
 With just their parents and a few close friends, the bride and groom said "I do" in the wilderness as photographer Sam Bufalo captured the day.

 "Elopements are some of the most special and unique celebrations I've had the honor to photograph," admits Bufalo.
 "Because your focus isn't on a venue full of guests, you'll have more financial freedom to splurge on an experience!
 You can really bring intentionality to the table and make the day completely about your relationship and the next steps you're about to take together."

 Find an Epic Backdrop